 1. If You Really Want to Save Money – Travel Alone

-We think that the old-fangled advice of travelling in pairs, or with larger groups of people, is outdated.
+We think that the old-fangled advice of traveling in pairs, or with larger groups of people, is outdated.

 The reasoning behind this break-from-cliché stipulation is simple: an individual naturally incurs less commuting, boarding, food and recreational cost than people going in clusters.

-At the same time, a solitary person has a greater opportunity of actually seeing and experiencing all the sights and wonders that make a particular travelling destination unique; something that becomes significantly hard to do when travelling with family, friends or other acquaintances (who may have different motivations for coming).
+At the same time, a solitary person has a greater opportunity of actually seeing and experiencing all the sights and wonders that make a particular traveling destination unique; something that becomes significantly hard to do when traveling with family, friends or other acquaintances (who may have different motivations for coming).